Minimal bounds and members of effectively closed sets: Proof of the main theorem

-{\bf End of subroutine} This subroutine is to ensure that every value of $\Phi$ above $\sigma_1$ is also available as a value for $\Phi$ above $\sigma_2$ in case one of them gets diagonalized.
-Let us call these $\Phi$ values {\em reflections} of each other.
+{\bf End of subroutine} The $\Phi^+$-regulation subprocedure is to ensure that every value of $\Phi$ above $\sigma_1$ is also available in $\Phi^+$ as a value for $\Phi$ above $\sigma_2$ in case one of them gets diagonalized.
+We call these $\Phi$ values {\em reflections} of each other.